Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

-# Upgrade Azure Service Fabric cluster from Basic to Standard SKU on Azure Load Balancer
+# Upgrade from Basic to Standard SKU on Azure Load Balancer for Azure Service Fabric clusters

 ## Abstract